-- 3.1 Planning permission is sought for the change of use of the property from a dwellinghouse (Class C3) to a dwellinghouse (Class C3) or House of Multiple Occupation (HMO) (Class C4) use with up to six individuals living together. - 3.2 The proposed internal accommodation, as shown in Figure 2 below, comprises the following: - Ground Floor One bedroom (with a shower, toilet and handbasin ensuite), Kitchen-Dining room, Living room, and a WC with handbasin. - First Floor Three bedrooms (all with a shower, toilet and handbasin ensuite).
+- Planning permission is sought for the change of use of the property from a dwellinghouse (Class C3) to a dwellinghouse (Class C3) or House of Multiple Occupation (HMO) (Class C4) use with up to six individuals living together. - 3.2 The proposed internal accommodation, as shown in Figure 2 below, comprises the following: - Ground Floor Three bedrooms (each with a shower, toilet and handbasin ensuite), and a Kitchen/Dining room.

-- Second Floor Two bedrooms (each with a shower, toilet and handbasin ensuite). - 3.3 The Applicant intends to construct two small rear extensions, a dormer extension within the main roof and roof alterations as permitted development, as shown below in the drawing below, to facilitate the enlargement of the property before undertaking the proposed development.
-The extensions and alterations can be completed under permitted development regardless of whether the property is in Class C3 or C4 use.
+- First Floor Three bedrooms (all with a shower, toilet and handbasin ensuite). - Second Floor A cinema room with a storage room leading off, and a study room with a storage room leading off. - 3.3 The Applicant intends to exercise permitted development rights to construct a small rear extension, a new larger rear dormer extension within the main roof and new roof lights to the front roof slope (as shown in the drawing below), to facilitate the enlargement of the property before undertaking the proposed development.
+The extensions and alterations can be completed under permitted development regardless of whether the property is in Class C3 or C4 use. - 3.4 Given the external alterations and enlargements to the property are considered to be permitted development, it is not possible to consider the design or amenity impact of the rear dormer or side/rear ground floor extension as part of this application.
+There would be no external operational development forming part of this application with the exception of the siting of a cycle store within the rear garden, details of which could be secured by planning condition.